sstadick/ripline/README.md

 ## Why?

-- Doesn't rely on a clousre like the `bstr::for_line*` methods (useful in some award lifetime scenarios).
+- Doesn't rely on a clousre like the `bstr::for_line*` methods (useful in some awkward lifetime scenarios).
 - No silently capped line lengths unlike `rust-linereader`
 - Brings the `LineIter` with for working with `memmap` files